xtrm0/csd-blog/website/content/2021/kangaroo.md

 </figure-caption>

 We corroborated these results in a production shadow deployment at Facebook.
-In addition, Kangaroo maintains its advantage under if operated under different constraints such as different write rate limits, more or less available DRAM, different tiny object workload, and larger device capacities.
+In addition, Kangaroo maintains its advantage if operated under different constraints, such as different write rate limits, more or less available DRAM, different tiny object workload, and larger device capacities.
+More details on these results can be found in our [paper](https://dl.acm.org/doi/10.1145/3477132.3483568).

 ## Conclusion